aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-exportation/_index.md

     }
 }
 ```
 **Explanation:**
-- `readWorkbookStream` extracts the chart data.
+- `readWorkbookStream` extracts the chart’s workbook data.
-- Data is written to an Excel file using `FileOutputStream`.
+- The byte array is written to an `.xlsx` file using `FileOutputStream`.

-### Feature 4: Set External Workbook for Chart Data
+### Feature 4: Embed Chart in Presentation with External Workbook
-Linking charts to external workbooks can streamline data management.
+Linking a chart to an external workbook helps you **embed chart in presentation** and keep data synchronized.

 #### Overview
-This feature demonstrates setting an external workbook path to store chart data.
+This feature demonstrates setting an external workbook path so the chart can read/write data directly from Excel.

-#### Step-by-Step Implementation
+#### Step‑by‑Step Implementation
 **Set External Workbook Path**
 ```java
 import com.aspose.slides.IChart;